Who See

 Who See (also referred to as Who See? and Who See Klapa) is a Montenegrin hip-hop duo from Kotor.
 Its members are Dedduh or Deda (Dejan Dedović), from Kotor, and Noyz (Mario Đorđević), from Herceg Novi.
 The group was created in the early 2000s, recording their first demo track titled "Dim po dim" ("Puff after puff").
 Noyz and Dedduh had guest appearances on Serbian hip-hop compilation "Ulice vol.1", and Sve same barabe, an album by 43Zla.
 In 2007, the group released their debut album, Sviranje kupcu.
 Among the guests on the album there are Bad Copy, Škabo from Beogradski Sindikat, Hornsman Coyote from Eyesburn and Rhino, a producer and MC from Podgorica.
 He authored some of the beats on the album and was the executive producer on all the tracks.

-Who See also collaborated with various artists, recording tracks with Sean Price, Ajs Nigrutin, Wikluh Sky, Prti Bee Gee, Krešo Bengalka, Kid Rađa, Frenkie, Random, Smoke Mardeljano, Kendi and Labia.
+Who See also collaborated with various artists, recording tracks with Sean Price, Ajs Nigrutin, Wikluh Sky, Prti Bee Gee, Krešo Bengalka, Kid Rađa, Frenkie, Random, Smoke Mardeljano, Kendi, Labia and fellow Eurovision alumnus Sergej Ćetković.